-Georgetown DC Reads is a tutoring, mentoring and advocacy program for 1st-3rd grade students who are a grade level or more behind in literacy skills.
+Georgetown DC Reads is a tutoring, mentoring, and advocacy program that serves K-5th grade students who are a grade level or more behind in literacy skills.
 The program began in 1997 as the University’s response to the passage of the America Reads Act, a literacy initiative established to improve reading proficiency for all elementary students by engaging college students as volunteer and Federal Work Study-funded tutors.
-Twenty student coordinators lead the program through which over 200 Georgetown students a semester have weekly tutoring commitments at nine sites in Ward 7.
+A team of student coordinators lead the program through which 100+ Georgetown students a semester have weekly tutoring commitments East of the River in Washington, DC.

-Each semester, over 200 Georgetown students serve as literacy tutors to more than 400 public school students and families during morning classroom support, afterschool, and Saturday tutoring sessions at schools and community centers in Ward 7.
+Each semester, 100+ Georgetown students serve as literacy tutors to public school students and families during morning classroom support, afterschool, and Saturday tutoring sessions East of the River in Washington, DC.

 Morning Classroom Support